dingswin/psrvlbireduce/examples/README.md

 Below, we will detail an example of how to run this pipeline on data that was acquired for Deller et al. (2019).
 Remember, before getting started, make sure to run your `source_file_psrvlbireduce.sh file`.
 Otherwise, everything will break.

 ##### Downloading the data
-Next, the example module uses data from the experiment bd179i0 for PSR J1738+0333.
+The example module uses data from the experiment bd179i0 for PSR J1738+0333.
 This data will need to be downloaded from the [NRAO data archive site](https://data.nrao.edu/portal/).
 One at the data archive site, search for bd179i0 and then download the files:

 ```
 VLBA_BD179I0_ungatedi0_BIN0_SRC0_0_150824T164359.idifits